Chapter 1: Once a child, always a child!

 He’ll look at me very upset and take me by the hand, he was probably thinking ‘What in the freaking world is up with this kid?’
 Not matter how hard I tried, I couldn’t feel fulfillment staying in close doors.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JDlawyerWrite a Review